AnnaGubareva/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-charts-and-pivot-grids/link-a-chart-and-a-pivot-grid.md

     ![](../../../../../images/eurd-win-pivot-grid-toolbar-add-data-source.png)

-3. Pass through the invoked [Data Source Wizard](../../report-designer-tools/data-source-wizard.md)'s pages to set up the data source.
+3. Navigate through the invoked [Data Source Wizard](../../report-designer-tools/data-source-wizard.md)'s pages to set up the data source.
 See the [Bind to Data](../../bind-to-data.md) section for more information.

     After the data source is created, the Pivot Grid's **Data Source** and **Data Member** properties are assigned automatically.